Recommendations & Conclusions

 The Government should introduce clear interim species abundance targets and reporting mechanisms to record progress every two years towards species abundance goals outlined in the Environment Act.
 It should inform us of those targets by December

-Government response.
 The government states it published interim species targets in January as required by the Environment Act, but found it difficult to set a specific target to reduce species abundance decline by 2028.
-It also deemed 2-year reporting impractical, and is …
+It also deemed 2-year reporting impractical, and is reviewing other short-term metrics for …

 3